 Pony-inspired Hyundai ’45’ EV – Not India-bound

 The Hyundai 45 EV will not be launched in India as the company is preparing a dedicated low-cost electric vehicle series under the ‘Smart EV’ project, the Indian media has reported.
 The first ‘affordable’ electric vehicle from this program will appear in 2022 as a compact SUV to challenge the Tata Nexon EV and the Mahindra eXUV300.
-A near-production concept is expected at the Auto Expo 2022, and the company is also expected to have plans to export the vehicle to emerging markets.
+A near-production concept is expected at the Auto Expo 2022, and the company is also expected to have plans to export the budget vehicle to emerging markets which are behind the curve on electric cars.